-This ePolicyWorks online dialogue, held June 26 through July 11, 2017, sought ideas on the best ways to disseminate policy products and information generated through the U.S. Department of Labor’s Office of Disability Employment Policy Stay-at-Work (SAW)/Return-to-Work (RTW) Policy Collaborative and its Policy Working Groups.
+During the SAW/RTW Policy Dissemination national online dialogue, participants shared ideas on the best ways to disseminate policy products and information generated through ODEP’s Stay-at-Work/Return-to-Work (SAW/RTW) Policy Collaborative and its three Policy Working Groups.

-This dialogue, hosted by the LEAD Center and ePolicyWorks, xplored how ABLE accounts can be used to advance employment and financial self-sufficiency for youth and adults with disabilities.
-The dialogue was held from May 2 through 16, 2017.
+This national online dialogue, hosted by the LEAD Center and ePolicyWorks, explored how ABLE accounts can be used to advance employment and financial self-sufficiency for youth and adults with disabilities.

-This national online dialogue took place in support of the U.S. Department of Labor’s Office of Disability Employment Policy’s (ODEP) efforts to develop strategies and practices to promote the return-to-work process for injured workers.
-From March 7 to 24, 2017, participants shared ideas on ways that states might adopt or adapt occupational health best practices and care coordination strategies from Washington’s COHE model to improve outcomes for injured workers.
-Input in this virtual discussion played an integral role in informing the efforts of ODEP’s Stay-at-Work/Return-to-Work (SAW/RTW) Policy Collaborative to develop policy steps to promote timely and effective strategies to support individuals who need SAW/RTW services and supports to remain in the labor force.
+This national online dialogue took place in support of ODEP’s Stay-at-Work/Return-to-Work (SAW/RTW) Policy Collaborative’s efforts to develop strategies and practices to promote the return-to-work process for injured workers.
+Participants shared ideas on ways that states might adopt or adapt occupational health best practices and care coordination strategies from Washington’s COHE model to improve outcomes for injured workers.

 Building a Disability-Inclusive Talent Pipeline: Ideas for Effective Outreach and Recruitment Strategies

-This online dialogue, hosted by the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP) and its Employer Assistance and Resource Network on Disability Inclusion (EARN), gathered insight into successful strategies federal contractors are using to recruit and hire people with disabilities.
-Information gleaned is used to develop technical assistance materials to help more covered employers ensure their doors are open to all qualified individuals.
+ODEP and the Employer Assistance and Resource Network on Disability Inclusion (EARN) gathered insights into successful strategies federal contractors are using to recruit and hire people with disabilities.
+Responses will be used to develop technical assistance materials to help more covered employers ensure their doors are open to all qualified individuals.

-In this dialogue, the LEAD Center, an ODEP-funded technical assistance center, sought to gather ideas and insights on how to improve the effectiveness of Inclusive Career Pathways programs to provide career support for people whose options may be otherwise limited.
-Insights gathered during this dialogue will now be used by the LEAD Center to help shape its work to promote inclusive career pathways initiatives and full workplace inclusion for people with disabilities.
+The LEAD Center, an ODEP-funded technical assistance center, sought to gather ideas and insights on how to improve the effectiveness of Inclusive Career Pathways programs to provide career support for people whose options may be otherwise limited.

-For today’s workers and job seekers, information and communication technologies are essential to getting a job and performing in the workplace.
-But, numerous systemic barriers still prevent the development and adoption of technology that is accessible to many job applicants and employees with disabilities.
-In this two-part series of dialogues held in October 2016 in honor of National Disability Employment Awareness Month, ODEP and its Partnership on Employment & Accessible Technology (PEAT) listened to participants’ ideas on the kinds of policies, programs and structures needed to advance accessible workplace technology, along with ways ODEP and PEAT can advance them.
+This two-part series of national online dialogues was held in honor of National Disability Employment Awareness Month (NDEAM).
+ODEP and its Partnership on Employment & Accessible Technology (PEAT) listened to participants’ ideas on the kinds of policies, programs and structures needed to advance accessible workplace technology, along with ways ODEP and PEAT can advance them.

-As a follow-up to two national conferences held by the National Endowment for the Arts (NEA) in 1998 and 2009, and 28 NEA-sponsored Statewide Forums (2002 to 2014), the NEA and National Arts and Disability Center co-hosted this dialogue from June 6 to 9, 2016.
-An array of voices from within the disability and arts communities answered the question – what ideas do you have to increase the career preparation and employment of people with disabilities in the arts?
+The National Endowment for the Arts (NEA) the NEA and National Arts and Disability Center co-hosted this national dialogue as a follow-up to two national conferences in 1998 and 2009, and 28 NEA-sponsored Statewide Forums (2002 to 2014).
+Participants within the disability and arts communities answered the question – what ideas do you have to increase the career preparation and employment of people with disabilities in the arts?

-Hosted in collaboration with ODEP’s Youth Policy Team and the ODEP-funded National Collaborative on Workforce and Disability for Youth (NCWD/Youth) from May 19 through 22, 2016, this forum allows youth and young adults with disabilities to discuss an important topic: what they need to become successful adults.
-Participants shared supports and strategies they find useful, as well as actions people took that helped them achieve success and the things that could further help them as they become successful adults.
-ODEP and NCWD/Youth are now using the ideas generated to inform policymaking efforts and improve supports for youth making the transition from school to work
+Hosted in collaboration with ODEP’s Youth Policy Team and the ODEP-funded National Collaborative on Workforce and Disability for Youth (NCWD/Youth), this national online dialogue allowed youth and young adults with disabilities to discuss an important topic: what they need to become successful adults.

 Work Matters: Advancing State Policy for a More Inclusive Workforce Online Dialogue

-In preparation for the inaugural meeting of the National Task Force on Workforce Development for People with Disabilities, the Council of State Governments (CSG) and the National Conference of State Legislatures (NCSL) collaborated with the State Exchange on Disability & Employment (SEED), an ODEP-sponsored initiative, to host this online dialogue from February 5 to March 19, 2016.
+In preparation for the inaugural meeting of the National Task Force on Workforce Development for People with Disabilities, the Council of State Governments (CSG) and the National Conference of State Legislatures (NCSL) collaborated with the State Exchange on Disability & Employment (SEED), an ODEP-sponsored initiative, to host this national online dialogue.
 It gathered ideas and information from individuals involved in state policymaking about their experiences with state level disability employment-related policy in order to inform the National Task Force’s priorities and help focus policy options.
-Dialogue participants played a key role in helping ensure that state policies are inclusive and that states continue to work together to move the needle on disability employment.

-ODEP and the U.S. Department of Transportation’s Accessible Transportation Technologies Research Initiative hosted this online dialogue from November 2, 2015 to February 14, 2016.
-It focused on the future generation of accessible transportation solutions, including connected and automated vehicles, to further develop and enhance transportation options as an effective employment support for people with disabilities.
-During the dialogue, many new and innovative ideas were gathered to help transform the future of transportation, particularly as it relates to employment.
+ODEP and the U.S. Department of Transportation’s Accessible Transportation Technologies Research Initiative focused on the future generation of accessible transportation solutions, including connected and automated vehicles, to further develop and enhance transportation options as an effective employment support for people with disabilities.

 Advancing the Conversation on Disability Inclusion: Strategies for Achieving the Goals of Section 503 Online Dialogue

-ODEP and its Employer Assistance and Resource Network on Disability Inclusion (EARN) hosted this online dialogue from November 18 to December 18, 2015.
-The goal was to gather insight into successful strategies federal contractors are using to achieve their goals under new Section 503 rules that went into effect in 2014.
-Information gleaned was and continues to be used to develop technical assistance materials to help covered employers foster a disability-inclusive workplace culture where people feel comfortable disclosing disabilities openly, without fear of discrimination.
+ODEP and its Employer Assistance and Resource Network on Disability Inclusion (EARN) gathered insights into successful strategies federal contractors are using to achieve their goals under new Section 503 rules that went into effect in 2014.
+Information from this national online dialogue is used to develop technical assistance materials to help employers foster a disability-inclusive workplace culture where people feel comfortable disclosing disabilities openly, without fear of discrimination.

 Stay-at-Work/Return-to-Work Policy Collaborative Online Dialogues

-ODEP’s SAW/RTW Policy Collaborative hosted a series of three online dialogues from June 22 through October 9, 2015.
+ODEP’s SAW/RTW Policy Collaborative hosted a series of three national online dialogues.
 The first, “Expanding Access To Evidence-based, Early Intervention (EBEI) Stay-at-Work/Return-to-Work Services and Supports,” invited participants to comment on policy recommendations for expanding timely access to SAW/RTW services and supports.
 The second, “Establishing Work and Full Participation as Accountable Health Outcomes,” asked invited participants to provide input on how to reduce the number of working adults who lose their jobs or leave the workforce due to a health condition, and how to increase the number of people who receive the help they need to stay employed.
 The final, “Promoting Retention and Re-employment Following Injury or Illness,” invited participants to suggest ways to respond to five draft policy recommendations intended to promote retention and re-employment after an injury or an illness.
-Mathematica Policy Research, which manages the SAW/RTW collaborative, used information gathered to prepare three corresponding reports.

 - Expanding Access To Evidence-based, Early Intervention (EBEI) Stay-at-work/Return-to-work Services and Supports: Mathematica Report